 P2P platforms for investors in loans often operate in the “Automatic Portfolio Manager” mode — so you can set the criteria for selecting loans (e.g. 2 years maturity, 10% yield) and portfolio manager (in practice it is a robotic script) filters out these loans and you invest in them the selected amount (e.g. from 5 Euro).

-It is thanks to the digitization and automation of the entire credit system that P2P loans, on the one hand, have a significantly lower interest rate and, on the other hand, also higher returns for investors; compared to classic bank deposits or investment programs.
+It is thanks to the digitization and automation of the entire credit score system that P2P loans, on the one hand, have a significantly lower interest rate and, on the other hand, also higher returns for investors; compared to classic bank deposits or investment programs.

 For example, let us look at the company Mintos, based in Lithuania.
 It mediates social and non-bank loans in Great Britain, Germany, Poland and other countries.